 Inlyta is supplied as tablets to be taken orally with or without food, usually twice per day.
 Doses are usually taken 12 hours apart with a full glass of water.
 Swallow the tablet whole; do not crush, split, chew, or dissolve this medication.
 Doing so will release all of the medication at once and can lead to negative side effects.

 The prescribed dosage is based on the severity of your condition, your existing medication schedule, and your response to treatment.
-Inform your doctor of all medications you take on a regular basis, including prescription, non-prescription, and herbal supplements.
-Do not take more product or more frequently than instructed by your doctor.
+Inform your doctor of all medications you take on regularly including prescription, non-prescription, and herbal supplements.
+Do not take more products or more frequently than instructed by your doctor.
 Do not share this medication with anyone else, even if they have the same condition as you.
 If you vomit up a dose of this medication, do not take another to make up for it.
 Take the following dose according to your medication schedule.